starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 .. tested-code:: cairo tuples2

-    let a = (7, 6, 5)[2]  # let a=5
+    let a = (7, 6, 5)[2]  # let a = 5

-Cairo requires a trailing comma for single-element tuples, to distinguish it from regular parentheses.
+Cairo requires a trailing comma for single-element tuples, to distinguish them from regular parentheses.
 For example ``(5,)`` is a single-element tuple.
 Access to nested tuples is achieved by using additional indices starting with the outer-most tuple.
 For example, ``MyTuple[2][4][3][1]`` first accesses index 2 of ``MyTuple``.
 This value is accessed at index 4, and so on.